Print | Close

 The primary objective of the study is to demonstrate that a neoadjuvant Daromun treatment

-recurrence-free survival (RFS) of Stage IIIB/C melanoma patients with respect to the standard
+the recurrence-free survival (RFS) of Stage IIIB/C melanoma patients with respect to the

-and adjuvant therapy treatment group (Arm 1) versus the surgery plus adjuvant therapy control
+surgery and adjuvant therapy treatment group (Arm 1) versus the surgery plus adjuvant

-group (Arm 2).
-Analysis will be based on the "Intention To Treat" population.
+therapy control group (Arm 2).
+Analysis will be based on the "Intention To Treat"

 The key secondary objective of the study is to demonstrate that a neoadjuvant Daromun

-manner the overall survival (OS) of patients with resectable Stage IIIB/ or C melanoma
+significant manner the overall survival (OS) of patients with resectable Stage IIIB/ or C

-of the standard of care) are allowed and decided at the investigator's discretion.
-These
+part of the standard of care) are allowed and decided at the investigator's discretion.

-antibodies (e.g. Nivolumab, Pembrolizumab), targeted therapies (e.g. Dabrafenib +
+anti-PD1 antibodies (e.g. Nivolumab, Pembrolizumab), targeted therapies (e.g. Dabrafenib

 Treatment Sites in Georgia